kj5248/python-intermediate-inflammation/README.md

 - [pytest](https://docs.pytest.org/en/stable/) - Inflam's unit tests are written using pytest
 - [pytest-cov](https://pypi.org/project/pytest-cov/) - Adds test coverage stats to unit testing

+## Installation

+- Clone the repository using command ''git clone repo'' where [repo](https://github.com/kj5248/python-intermediate-inflammation)
+- Install using ''pip install -e .''
+- Use ''pytest'' to check everything was correctly installed

+## Usage

+- Different parts of the system can be run using the ''python'' command alongside the desired file
+- Some of the files have additional arguments which can be checked using --h to bring up a list of possible arguments

+## Contribution

+- Create an issue and assign to yourself and add corresponding tag
+- After editing and improving can then submit a pull request

+## Contact

+- If it is in relation to a bug in the code an issue can be created detailing the problem and assigned the author or other administrator
+- Alternatively running ''git show v1.0.0'' will provide the authors name and email for contact purposes